visforvali/eng201-oer/_others/discord.md

 _This username is not the same as your display name, the prominent name shown when you interact in a server or in direct messages (DMs), which can be changed later._

-Once you've completed the registration and verification process, use the Discord server invitation link on Classes to add yourself to the ENG201 Classroom server.
+Once you've completed the registration and verification process, use the Discord server invitation link on [Classes](classes.pace.edu){:target="_blank"} to add yourself to the ENG201 Classroom server.
 Refer to Discord's [Getting Started](https://support.discord.com/hc/en-us/articles/360033931551-Getting-Started){:target="_blank"} guide for additional help if needed.

 ## Code of Conduct

 Our priority is the privacy, security, and safety of the server.
 By joining, you are agreeing to these rules:

 - Be civil, respectful, and considerate towards other members.
-No hate speech or discriminatory language or behavior of any kind will be tolerated.
+No hate speech or discriminatory language or behavior of any kind will be tolerated
 - Server invitations are for this class only and are set to expire for the safety of our community.
-Never share an invite publicly.
+Never share an invite publicly
 - Keep everything said here confidential.
 Don't screenshot or share content without express permission.
-Anyone who does this will be banned and the content shared will be reported.
+Anyone who does this will be banned and the content shared will be reported
-- If you're made uncomfortable, bring your concerns to the facilitators and moderators.
+- If you're made uncomfortable, bring your concerns to the facilitators and moderators
-- Read member profiles before replying or DMing them, to make sure you're using their preferred pronouns and accommodating any listed access needs.
+- Read member profiles before replying or DMing them, to make sure you're using their preferred pronouns and accommodating any listed access needs
-- Don't spam channels or members' direct messages.
+- Don't spam channels or members' direct messages
-- Don't post age-restricted or obscene content (this includes text, images, or links featuring nudity, sex, hard violence, or anything else that's graphically disturbing).
+- Don't post age-restricted or obscene content (this includes text, images, or links featuring nudity, sex, hard violence, or anything else that's graphically disturbing)
-- Harassment, trolling, and malicious shitposting will not be tolerated.
+- Harassment, trolling, and malicious shitposting will not be tolerated
 - Communicate accessibly!
-Create threads to organize conversations as needed; avoid terms rooted in ableism and discrimination (refer to [Ableist Terms and Words to Avoid](https://www.autistichoya.com/p/ableist-words-and-terms-to-avoid.html){:target="_blank"} for guidance); use alt-text and tone indicators (for guidance, check out [Alt Text as Poetry](https://alt-text-as-poetry.net/){:target="_blank"} and [Tone Indicators](https://toneindicators.carrd.co/#masterlist){:target="_blank"}); and enable Live Captioning on your OS/browser for captions in voice channels (Discord doesn't yet have built-in captioning).
+Create threads to organize conversations as needed; avoid terms rooted in ableism and discrimination (refer to [Ableist Terms and Words to Avoid](https://truthout.org/app/uploads/2018/03/ableist-words-and-terms-to-avoid.html){:target="_blank"} for guidance); use alt-text and tone indicators (for guidance, check out [Alt Text as Poetry](https://alt-text-as-poetry.net/){:target="_blank"} and [Tone Indicators](https://toneindicators.carrd.co/#masterlist){:target="_blank"}); and enable Live Captioning on your OS/browser for captions in voice channels (Discord doesn't yet have built-in captioning)
-- Call in people when they've crossed a line or are talking over someone (or @ or DM me) so we can have dialogue around uncomfortable moments.
+- Call in people when they've crossed a line or are talking over someone (or @ or DM me) so we can have dialogue around uncomfortable moments
 - Respond to me if I DM you with a concern.
-If you don't respond for a few days or if a safety concern doesn't get addressed, I might notify your advisor to make sure you're okay, or issue a warning or timeout until the situation can be resolved.
+If you don't respond for a few days or if a safety concern doesn't get addressed, I might notify your advisor to make sure you're okay, or issue a warning or timeout until the situation can be resolved

 ## Customizing Your Profile

-Your profile picture (PFP), username, and user settings (cogwheel icon ⚙️) are visible at the bottom left of the screen.
-Open the Edit Profile screen to change your display name and PFP for this server.
+Your profile picture (pfp), username, and user settings (cogwheel icon ⚙️) are visible at the bottom left of the screen.
+Open the Edit Profile screen to change your display name and pfp for this server.
 You can do this by:

 - Clicking your username in the lower right, then Edit Profile in the opened pop-up, or
 - Clicking the ⚙️ icon next to your username to open the User Settings screen, then Profiles in the opened menu.